ChrisCharo/DScapstone/report.md

 f(x) = w_1 x + w_2 x^2 + \dots + w_n x^n + b
 $$

-*Figure 5.
+*Figure 1.
 Polynomial function*

 The features ($x_i$) are the individual words from the body of the tweet separated during tokenization.
 For instance, an example Tweet ‘Apple keeps going up!’ would become ‘Apple’ - ‘keeps’ - ‘going’ - ‘up’ - ‘!’ where each word is designated as an individual input variable.
 The weights ($w_i$) indicate the contribution of each word to the sentiment prediction: positive values suggest positive sentiment, negative values indicate negative sentiment, and values near zero correspond to neutral sentiment.
-Finally, the bias or intercept (b) functions as a baseline shifting the hyperplane to optimally separate the classes in the feature space (Montesinos, 2022).
+Finally, the bias or intercept (b) functions as a baseline shifting the hyperplane to optimally separate the classes in the feature space [(Montesinos et al. 2022)](#ref12).

 ### 2.5 Evaluation Metrics
 We will evaluate the performance of the SVM model using a variety of methods: accuracy, precision, recall, and F-1 score.
 Accuracy score is the percentage of true positives, true negatives, and true neutrals correctly identified by the model.